mjsouthcott/13-node-express-handlebars/README.md

 ```
 followed by the copied URL.

+To launch the deployed application, click the following link: https://stark-chamber-06608.herokuapp.com/.

 ## Usage

 Launch Git Bash and navigate to the application's root directory.
 Once there, use